 On death and dying

-Embedded in the husk of pain, discomfort, weakness and stress that surround our chronic blood disorders is a secret we all know.
+Embedded in the husk of pain, discomfort, weakness and stress that surrounds our chronic blood disorders is a secret we all know.

 There is a gift, an excitement, a bright light shining over our lives.
 From the time we fully understood our diagnosis, we have had our delusion of immortality shredded.
 Our impending death bestowed fresh meaning, poignancy, sharpness on our days.